Exiled (2006 film): Critical reception

-Some critics, however, were less enthusiastic by the film.
-Film critic Roger Ebert of the Chicago Sun-Times, awarded the film a 2.5 star rating, writing:
+Other critics were less enthused by the film; Roger Ebert of the Chicago Sun-Times, awarded it a 2.5/5 star rating, writing:

 Accolades

 Remake

 Hong Kong film distributor Media Asia Group has announced a remake of Exiled.
 The company brokered a deal with film producer Samuel Hadida, who is attached as a producer.

 The Indian Malayalam film Bachelor Party, released on 15 June 2012, is an uncredited remake of the film Exiled.